Dogs and Christmas Trees | Safety Tips for Pets

-Dogs and Christmas Trees – Holiday Safety Tips for Pets!
+Dogs and Christmas Trees – Pet Safety Tips

 Do your best to keep ornaments out of reach!